awslabs/mountpoint-s3/doc/CONFIGURATION.md

 ### Other S3 bucket configuration

 If the bucket you are mounting is a [Requester Pays bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/RequesterPaysBuckets.html), you must acknowledge that you will be charged for the request and the data transferred, rather than the bucket owner.
 You provide this acknowledgement by using the `--requester-pays` command-line flag.
 If you try to mount a Requester Pays bucket without using this flag, mounting will fail with an Access Denied error.

-If you want to verify that the S3 bucket you are mounting is [owned by the expected AWS account](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-owner-condition.html), use the `--expected-bucket-owner` command-line argument.
+If you want to verify that the S3 bucket you are mounting, or an S3 directory bucket used for a shared cache is [owned by the expected AWS account](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-owner-condition.html), use the `--expected-bucket-owner` command-line argument.
 For example, if you expect the bucket to be owned by the AWS account `111122223333`, specify the argument `--expected-bucket-owner 111122223333`.
 If the argument doesn't match the bucket owner's account ID, mounting will fail with an Access Denied error.
+The same expected bucket owner is used for both the mounted S3 bucket and the shared cache bucket if configured.

 There are certain situations where Mountpoint receives a response from Amazon S3 indicating that a retry is necessary.
 For example, if an application generates high request rates (typically sustained rates of over 5,000 requests per second to a small number of objects), Mountpoint might receive HTTP 503 slowdown responses from S3.
 Mountpoint automatically retries these requests up to a total of 10 attempts, using jittered exponential backoff between attempts.
 If these attempts are exhausted, Mountpoint will return an error to your application (usually `EIO`).
 If you need to modify the maximum number of attempts, set the `AWS_MAX_ATTEMPTS` environment variable.

 ## File system configuration